Skip to Content

 Resource limits

 What you own (called "resources") also affects your eligibility for SNAP.
-You won't qualify for SNAP benefits if you have retirement accounts, extra vehicles, expensive jewelry, or other valuables.
+You won't qualify for SNAP benefits if you have money in retirement accounts, extra vehicles, expensive jewelry, or other valuables.

 Other rules